-- I4.1 A student who has been assessed for progression and who, after permitted reassessments, has not satisfied the progression board will be subject to a fail recommendation. - I4.2 A full-time student who has failed at progression may, at the discretion of the progression board, be allowed to remain registered for the target award and to repeat failed module(s) (or approved alternatives) as a part-time student subject to H12.8, H12.9 and H12.10.
-The associated learning agreement will specify an attendance requirement in these circumstances.
-In exercising this discretion, Boards must have regard to any programme specific constraints approved at validation. - I4.3 Progression boards may recommend that an Honours degree student who has failed at progression be transferred to an Ordinary degree route if this is an available award within the programme. - I4.4 A student who has been denied progression to his/her named target award may be permitted to re-register for an alternative programme at an appropriate point subject to meeting the requirements for that programme.
-Progression boards will facilitate this wherever possible. - 14.5 A student who has been transferred to an Ordinary degree because of module failure where further permitted resit opportunities have been exhausted (H12.2), but achieves an overall APM of at least 50% from completed Level 6 study, will be offered an opportunity to make good the outstanding failure through SIC and be reconsidered for an Honours classification. - I4.6 A student who has completed the full Honours programme but has module failure for which resit opportunities have been exhausted will normally be considered for the award of an Ordinary degree where it is a validated exit award of the programme (see J3.16).
-Where a student has achieved an overall APM of at least 50% through completed Level 6 study, however, an opportunity to make good the outstanding failure through SIC and be reconsidered for an Honours classification will be offered. - 14.7 Student initiated credit offered under 14.5 and 14.6 above must be determined in conjunction with the programme leader, who will ensure the study will allow the student to meet the required programme learning outcomes, and approved by the Chair of the relevant assessment board. - I4.8 The highest mark that can be achieved for SIC offered under I4.5 and I4.6 above is 40%.
+- I4.3 Progression Boards may recommend that an Honours Degree student who has failed at progression be transferred to an Ordinary degree route if this is an available award within the programme. - I4.4 A student who has been denied progression to their named target award may be permitted to re-register for an alternative programme at an appropriate point subject to meeting the requirements for that programme.
+Progression Boards will facilitate this wherever possible. - 14.5 A student who has been transferred to an Ordinary degree because of module failure where further permitted resit opportunities have been exhausted (H12.2), but achieves an overall APM of at least 50% from completed Level 6 study, will be offered an opportunity to make good the outstanding failure through SIC and be reconsidered for an Honours classification. - 14.6 A student who has completed the full Honours programme but has module failure for which resit opportunities have been exhausted will normally be considered for the award of an Ordinary degree where it is a validated exit award of the programme (see J3.16).
+Where a student has achieved an overall APM of at least 50% through completed Level 6 study, however, an opportunity to make good the outstanding failure through SIC and be reconsidered for an Honours classification will be offered. - I4.7 SIC offered under I4.5 and I4.6 above must be determined in conjunction with the Programme Leader (who will ensure the study will allow the student to meet the required programme learning outcomes) and be approved by the Chair of the relevant Assessment Board.

-I4.9 Discretion may be applied by assessment boards considering students under I4.5 and I4.6 in line with the University's guidelines for the operation of discretion outlined in Appendix 12.

-I4.10 Repeat Year

-Repeat year panels, operating on behalf of progression boards, may recommend that a full-time student be allowed to repeat the year as if for the first time where the board is satisfied that there is a reasonable prospect of successful completion.
+- I4.8 The highest mark that can be achieved for SIC offered under I4.5 and I4.6 above is 40%. - I4.9 Discretion may be applied by Assessment Boards considering students under I4.5 and I4.6 in line with the University's guidelines for the operation of discretion outlined in Appendix 12. - I4.10 Repeat Year The University may agree that a full-time student be allowed to repeat the year as if for the first time.
 In such cases, all modules/ assessments must be repeated.
-No marks will carry over from the previous attempt.

-14.11 The opportunity to repeat a year is only available once within stage two of a staged programme or otherwise within the duration of a programme registration (see Appendix 10).
+No marks will carry over from the previous attempt. - 14.11 The opportunity to repeat a year is only available once within stage two of a staged programme or otherwise within the duration of a programme registration (see Appendix 10).